PhonePe/Magazine/tutorials/magazinedata.md

 # Chapter 2: MagazineData - Knowing What You Fired

-In the [previous chapter](magazine.md), we saw about the `Magazine` concept – a container for temporary data.
+In the [previous chapter](magazine.md), we saw about the `Magazine` concept – a container for homogeneous data.
 We saw how to `load` data into it and, more importantly, how to `fire` data out when we need to process it.
 Remember our email example?

 ```java
 // From Chapter 1: Firing an email address